Ridhwik/Blog-Management-System/README.md

 http://localhost/{location}/admin/login.php

 🔐 Default Admin Login
-You can hardcode the admin login in auth.php for now, like:

 $username = 'admin';
 $password = 'admin123'; // Use hashed password in real apps!

  Note: You can also run create_admin.php to create a default admin

  ✌️ That's It!